Breast pain is extremely common and is rarely caused by cancer. This article explains how breast pain is investigated and treated.

 - Non-cyclical mastalgia

-Mastalgia literally means 'pain in the region of the breast' and is the most common symptom reported by women attending breast clinics.
-To make a full assessment of the cause, all patients require a full history, examination and, sometimes, investigations.
-True breast pain can either be cyclical (getting worse before menstruationThe shedding of the lining of the uterus (period), as part of the female reproductive cycle.) or non-cyclical (unrelated to menstruation).
+Mastalgia literally means 'pain in the region of the breast' and it is the most common symptom reported by women attending breast clinics.
+To make a full assessment of the cause of the pain, all patients require a full history, examination and, sometimes, further investigations.
+True breast pain can either be cyclical (getting worse before menstruation) or non-cyclical (unrelated to menstruation).
 It is important to point out that breast cancer does not usually cause mastalgia.

-If the physical examination or radiology identifies an abnormality such as a breast lump or symmetrical lumpiness, this must be fully investigated according to standard protocols, this includes a scan and needle biopsyThe removal of a small sample of cells or tissue so that it may be examined under a microscope.
-The term may also refer to the tissue sample itself..
+If the physical examination or radiology identifies an abnormality such as a breast lump or symmetrical lumpiness, this must be fully investigated according to standard protocols, this includes a scan and needle biopsy.
 It is not uncommon for women presenting with mastalgia to have breast cancer as an incidental finding on screening.

 The doctor will usually perform a physical examination and inspect the pain chart.
 If no breast lump is found, the patient is reassured immediately.
 Such reassurance is sufficient to alleviate anxiety in the majority of cases.
 Women who suffer from pain lasting longer than seven days each month can be offered medical treatment.